andresacg30/acme-employees/README.md

 After having the employees dict, we could get each employees name from the keys.
 That's when make_combinations() takes action.
 It will take every employees name and make all possible combinations of pair of the employees dict.
 It returns a list containing the combinations.

 Now we want to compare the schedules of every combinations.
 For this, I created the funcion choose_pair(), which will extract the information of the pair of employees from the employees dict.
+This action is done by turning the lists with the employees' names (chosen combination and all employees) into a set, and finding their intersection.
 It returns a new dict only with the information of that pair.

+For easier comparison purposes, I decided to turn the information in a 2D Matrix in which we have the employees name as columns and their info as a row.
+This action is done with the make_matrix() function, and then the rows' info are turned into a dict WEEKDAY: HOURS with the prepare_time() function.